Philippines Contemporary Artists

 Leslie de Chavez was born in Manila, Philippines, in 1978.
 He graduated from the University of the Philippines.
 He obtained his BFA in painting in 1999.
 He lives and works in Tayabas / Lucban, Quezon.

-“My practice has involved the creation of diverse art forms that scrutinize various issues in Philippine society such as history, colonialism, religion, imperialism, miseducation, power struggle, contemporary culture, politics and social values.
+Leslie de Chavez is a crucial artistic activist for the Philippines.
+The artist explains: “My practice has involved the creation of diverse art forms that scrutinize various issues in Philippine society such as history, colonialism, religion, imperialism, miseducation, power struggle, contemporary culture, politics and social values.
 My process entails the resurfacing of historical templates, re-examining contemporary social discourse and rediscovering introspection as methods to pin down the truth about the many realities we Filipinos experience.
 As an artist, I believe that responding through art to our continuous victimization from the chronic conditions of our society can be truly liberating.”

 In addition to his artistic practice, Leslie de Chavez is also the founder of Project Space Pilipinas (PSP), which opened in 2007 in Mandaluyong, Metro Manila.
 PSP is a platform for creative interaction, where the artist seeks to have a meaningful presence and engagement with his or her local community.
 Leslie de Chavez's dual approach considers both the realm of representation in art and the forms of direct action through which culture can bring about change.